Scientific Name: Myrica californica

 Key ID Features:

-Shrub multi-stemmed, about 4m tall; leaves dark green, aromatic, oblanceolate, alternate up the stem to terminal clusters, about 6cm long; flowers in short spikes or catkins, Apr-Jul; fruit 1cm wide, slightly waxy purple berry clusters, at nodes, Sep-Oct.
+Shrub multi-stemmed, about 4m tall; leaves alternate, oblanceolate, most blades 6-8(-13)cm long x 1.5-2.5cm wide, dark green, aromatic, petioles 4-8mm long; flowers in short spikes or catkins, Apr-Jul; drupes round, 3-5mm wide, slightly waxy purple berry clustered at nodes, Sep-Oct.